IsaacCavallaro/SynthGain/README.md

 - has_one :user
     - The has one user association illustrates that a Payment will only reference one user and not many.

-# Database relations to be implemented in SynthGain
+# Database relations implemented in SynthGain

 ## User & Listing

-- When looking at the relationship between User and Listing (identified above), it can be seen that:
+- When looking at the relationship between User and Listing, it can be seen that:
     - A User has many Listings.
     - A Listing belongs to a User.
 - This active record association between a User and Listing represents **a one-to-many association.**